ocharoh1/Javascript-Projects/30-days-javascript/Weather-app/README.md

 Changing the default city in script.js
 Updating the icons in the images folder

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-✨ Acknowledgments
+# ✨ Acknowledgments

 Weather data provided by WeatherAPI
 Icons used in the project (add credits for your icons)

-⭐️ If you found this project helpful, please consider giving it a star on GitHub!
+*⭐️ If you found this project helpful, please consider giving it a star on GitHub!*